nelideven/wandererbot/README.md

-# wandererbot
+# WandererBot
-A ready-to-use JS minecraft bot script, using mineflayer, which lets you deploy minecraft bots and control them, either manually (via browser, like classic.minecraft.net) or automatically (following nearby entities)
+A ready-to-use JS Minecraft bot script using mineflayer, which lets you deploy Minecraft bots and control them, either manually (via browser, like classic.minecraft.net) or automatically (following nearby entities)